ashermancinelli/ashermancinelli.github.io/src/csblog/2024-9-4-Debugging-In-Parallel.md

 # Debugging in Parallel

+The most important skill in debugging compilers is the ability to _bisect_ your problems.

+Given that you have a bug report...
+* Does last last year's compiler work?
+Bisect all the changes to your compiler in the last year!
+* Does the bug reproduce with all your optimization passes disabled?
+Bisect your optimization passes!
+* Does the bug have multiple functions?
+Bisect your functions by disabling inlining and optimizations until you find one function that triggers the bug!
+* Does the bug have multiple files?
+Bisect your files by disabling optimizations on every file until you find one that triggers the bug!
+* Is the bug one giant function?
+Bisect the code inside that function by outlining chunks of code until you find a chunk that, when outlined, allows the test to pass!
+* Does the bug show up with a change you made to the compiler?
+Bisect the _instances_ of your transformation or change until you find the problematic call!

+This post is about the last bullet point.
+If you can frame your bug as a search-space of smaller bugs, you can automate the process of finding the root cause.

+---

 Let's say you have a compiler pass that performs some transformation.
 You check in a change to the compiler...